Team Fortress Classic: Development

-Team Fortress was originally a mod for Quake (1996), developed by TF Software Pty.
-Ltd. The developers were working on a standalone sequel when they were hired by Valve to create a port of Team Fortress as a mod for Valve's 1998 game Half-Life.
+The first Team Fortress was a mod for Quake (1996), developed by TF Software Pty.
+Ltd. In June 1998, Valve announced it had acquired TF Software to create a Team Fortress game as a mod for Valve's 1998 game Half-Life.
 After several delays, Team Fortress Classic was released on April 7, 1999.

-On June 9, 2000, Valve released Team Fortress version 1.5 as a part of Half-Lifes 1.1 update.
+On June 9, 2000, Valve released Team Fortress 1.5 as a part of Half-Lifes 1.1 update.
 It was the first standalone version of Team Fortress.
 The update added "new sounds and weapons, enhanced graphics, new models for classes and weapons, new maps from popular mapmakers, an updated user interface that makes finding and joining games easy and intuitive, and a new in-game Command Menu Interface".
 It also included a new in-game interface and the networking code for Valve's upcoming Team Fortress 2.
 There were three new maps with the update: Dustbowl, Warpath, and Epicenter.
-The new Command Menu Interface allowed players to execute commands to change teams, call for a medic and change classes while in a match.
+A new menu allowed players to execute commands to change teams, call for a medic and change classes while in a match.

-Valve updated Team Fortress over time, tweaking the game's networking code, and adding new maps and game modes.
-In 2003, Team Fortress Classic was released on Valve's Steam system.
+Valve updated Team Fortress over time, tweaking the networking code, and adding new maps and game modes.
+In 2003, Team Fortress Classic was distributed via Valve's Steam system.
 Versions for OS X and Linux were released in 2013.

 Reception

 Team Fortress Classic received positive reviews, garnering a rating of 85% on the video game review aggregator site GameRankings.
-There were some criticisms, however, like Graham Smith of Rock, Paper, Shotgun who criticized the game for being "like Counter Strike only messy and gruff."
 PC Gamer US named Team Fortress Classic the best multiplayer game of 1999, and wrote that it was "more fun and more addictive than any other multiplayer-only title released in 1999, and didn't cost owners of Half-Life a single penny".
 PC Gamer UK praised the multiple character classes, "sophisticated game-tactics", and drive to work together with your team, but criticized the "clunky" team communication and graphics.
-In 2010, the game was included in the book 1001 Video Games You Must Play Before You Die.
+Graham Smith of Rock, Paper, Shotgun criticized it as "messy" and "chaotic".
+In 2010, it was included in the book 1001 Video Games You Must Play Before You Die.
+As of February 2001, Team Fortress had sold 2.5 million copies.